DrJCampbell/init-rocker-renv/README.md

 ### Python

 Python is made available by linking a Python Conda environment to the R-rocker container.
 This is achieved by setting the PATH environment variable in the container to point `python` to the conda version.
 Reticulate is also configured so Python can be run from within R. You can specific a pre-existing Python Conda environment by setting the `PYTHON_ENV_PATH=[path to python conda environment]` variable in `config.mk`.
 This defaults the `env/` in the project directory and is created if it does not exist.

+### RStudio

+RStudio is made available via RStudio RServer.
+Details on how the server is setup and configured are below.

 ## Details